What Are Valid Grounds for Divorce in California?

 - Standards of living during marriage

 - The goal that the supported party become self-sustaining within a reasonable period of time

 - The balance of the hardships to both parties

 These factors make clear that the court has a wide range of discretion when awarding spousal support.

 Child support is based upon guidelines established to calculate the appropriate amount of support in a specific instance.
 Factors which are used in this calculation include the income and expenses of both parties and the amount of time which the children spend with each parent.

-Call for a free 20-minute phone consultation (leave a message if necessary), or e-mail us to schedule one.
+Call for a 20-minute phone consultation (leave a message if necessary), or e-mail us to schedule one.